 |Time to Interactive (TTI)||5|

 |First Contentful Paint||3|

 |First CPU Idle||2|

 In other words: Google is usually cryptic about its ranking factors and what goes into its magic mix.
 But they’ve opened up a tiny glimmer of visibility here, noting which factors in speed are more or less important.

-And in case you’re wondering how they could know your CPU’s Idle processes — that’s because their system is now integrated in with a Chrome plugin.
+And in case you’re wondering how they could know your CPU’s Idle processes — that’s because their system is now integrated with a Chrome plugin.
 That’s part of the more technical side of the announcement.
-(And if you’re flipping out about a monopoly in search now measuring site speed only in the browser it owns, Chrome, and not in Firefox or any other – yup, welcome to the club.)
+(And if you’re flipping out about a monopoly that measures site speed only in the browser it owns, Chrome, and not in Firefox or any other – yup, welcome to the club.)

 The 3 questions

 This implies three questions: what does this mean for UV?
 What does this mean for our clients?
 And what does this mean for you?